Newborn Sleep Safety: Preventing SIDS in Your Home

-When you have a newborn, one of the most frequent concerns and topics of conversations among new parents centers around getting the baby to sleep.
-And when it comes to getting a baby to sleep, there is no shortage of advice offered by family members and strangers alike, products to buy to make sleep easier and advertisements to convince you of your need for these things.
+One of the most frequent concerns of new parents is getting their baby to sleep.
+And when it comes to this topic, there is no shortage of advice offered by family members, products to buy to make sleep easier, and advertisements to convince you of your need for these things.

-When we talk about babies and sleep, though, let’s not forget the most important consideration: safety.
+When we talk about babies and sleep, let’s not forget the most important consideration: safety.

-Although SIDS can be a confusing designation since the exact cause or causes of this syndrome have yet to be fully clarified, the occurrence of SIDS is known to be closely tied to the sleep position and sleep conditions of the infant.
+Although SIDS can be a confusing designation since its causes are not fully understood, the occurrence of SIDS is known to be closely tied to the sleep position and conditions of the infant.

 The American Academy of Pediatrics (AAP) offers detailed recommendations to ensure you are creating a safe sleep environment for your newborn.
 Here are some things you should keep in mind when putting your baby to bed: